Currency: British Pound

 Connectivity: There are several cafes, restaurants, and pubs in Isle of Man that offer free Wi-Fi.
 You can also get your own from your hotel.
 Another great way to stay connected when you travel to the Isle of Man is to purchase a local SIM card.
 There are two major telco providers in Manx Telecom and Sure Telecom.
 You can get a local SM card data package for as little as IMP5 (US$6.50).

-Airport/s: The Ronaldsway Airport is the main international airport for flights that travel to Isle of Man.
+International Airport/s: The Ronaldsway Airport is the main international airport for flights that travel to the Isle of Man.

-Visa Required: The visa policy for travel to Isle of Man is the same with that of the UK.
+Visa Required: The visa policy for travel to the Isle of Man is the same as that of the UK.

 Electrical Adapters: In Isle of Man, the electrical voltage used is 230 volts with an electrical frequency of 50 Hertz.

 Rail Travel: There are heritage railways operating in Isle of Man: Steam Railway, Snaefell Mountain Railway, and Manx Electrical Railway.
 These rail networks can take you to any destination in the country.
 In fact, traveling on the rail network is the recommended method of getting around the country.
 The best part is that most of the railway stops are located near heritage sites and famous tourist attractions.